top of page

 AIDS Alabama's mission is to improve the health and wellness of the communities we serve.
 At El Centro/The HUB, the Living Well Health Clinic provides culturally competent programs including HIV and STI prevention services, PrEP, and gender-affirming care.
 Comprehensive prevention services include outreach to at-risk communities, HIV testing, STI testing and treatment, and lab work.

 The Living Well Health Clinic's highly-trained staff are experts in HIV and STI testing and treatment.
-The HIV testing program is focused on gay and bisexual men or other men who have sex with men (MSM.)

 At The HUB, HIV and STI testing during regular business hours are by walk-in testing or you can schedule an appointment.
 Walk-in testing cannot be guaranteed same day service during regular testing hours.